 There are quite a few.

 We have our ThinkBook, which is a purpose-built product for SMEs.
-The device offers an innovative design, is well-stocked and with attractive pricing and backs it up with the power and support that is expected of Lenovo.
-In addition, the ThinkBook has a rapid response with Windows Modern Standby that brings smartphone connectivity to a business laptop – the device can download emails, receive Skype call alerts and get app updates, even with the lid closed.
+The device offers an innovative design, is well-stocked and with attractive pricing, and backs it up with the power and support that is expected of Lenovo.
+In addition, the ThinkBook has a rapid response with Windows Modern Standby that brings smartphone connectivity to a business laptop – the device can download emails, receive Skype call alerts, and get app updates, even with the lid closed.
 The ThinkBook also comes with business-grade support and built-in self-management features.

 We are now also in the office collaboration business!
 Creating meeting room products that help enable broad-based collaboration in all organizations but especially with our turnkey offer in the small-medium more importantly.

 In addition to other ongoing adjacent technologies, we’re working on edge-based computing.
-One of our newest offerings in that space is the SE350 – a great server which manages data and analytics at the edge of the network, which has great applicability in the SME space.
+One of our newest offerings in that space is the SE350 – a great server that manages data and analytics at the edge of the network, which has great applicability in the SME space.

 What is your final piece of advice to Canadian entrepreneurs when it comes to technology?